Zywave/booster/src/_areas/blog/posts/2022-10-release-notes-october-2022.md

 We'll evaluate the usefulness of this change when we have real user data behind it, but we hope this can help illuminate language barriers and opportunities for Zywave to expand.

-## Additional bug fixes
+<docs-spacer></docs-spacer>

-### ZUI Select Dropdown
+## ZUI Select Dropdown bug fixes
- * Include "Select all" option in the options list height calculation
+ * Include "Select all" option in the options list height calculation in a multi-select dropdown, since it was getting cut off.
- * Retain selected option while searching in a single-select dropdown
+ * Retain selected option while searching in a single-select dropdown.